 Pain is a reality of life, ranging from muscle pain to headaches, back pain, and even toothaches.
 This pain may force a person to seek out a quick and easy fix, especially for a recurring problem.
 Since human beings are creatures of habit, a regular neurological and behavioral pattern of using painkillers to ease pain might make a person physiologically and psychologically dependent on them in the long run, even after the pain passes.

-Addiction to opiates (narcotic pain relievers) is one of the fastest growing problems in the world, meaning many individuals are dealing with opiate addiction or are attempting to undergo the recovery process and experiencing withdrawal.
+Addiction to opiates (narcotic pain relievers) is one of the fastest growing problems in the world.
+Many individuals are dealing with opiate addiction or are attempting to undergo the recovery process and experiencing withdrawal.

 During the first stage of opiate withdrawal, the experience might seem overwhelming.
 The individual may experience extreme anxiety, confusion, and stress as the brain responds to the lack of the drug.